wenkai-li/wenkai-li.github.io/experience.md

 * Built a full-featured B2B e-commerce platform.
 Enabled functions such as shopping cart, order management, product management, product information maintenance and cargo transportation management.
 * Utilized Vue for front-end, Redis for caching, and Elasticsearch for quick data retrieval.
 * Realized Pass-through communication between different hosts with NAT.
-* Used Springboot as the back end, SpringCloud to construct a distributed system with the interaction between subsystems, and SpringSecurity for declarative and secure access control.
+* Utilized Springboot as the back end, SpringCloud to construct a distributed system with the interaction between subsystems, and SpringSecurity for declarative and secure access control.

 #### Music Recommendation Platform Developer